PatiencePhakathi/AI-Productivity-Assistant/README.md

 ## 📌 What is this project?
 This project shows how Artificial Intelligence can help automate simple daily tasks like writing emails, summarizing information, and planning tasks.

-It is designed for students and job seekers to improve productivity using AI tools like ChatGPT or Gemini.
+It is designed for students, job seekers and professionals to improve productivity using AI tools like ChatGPT or Gemini.